2023 Best Value Plant Sciences Bachelor's Degree Schools in the Great Lakes Region

 Ohio State excels when it comes to quality.
 It’s ranked in the top 20% of all schools on our Best Plant Sciences Bachelor’s Degree Schools in the Great Lakes Region list.

-Full Plant Sciences at Ohio State University - Main Campus Report
+Read full report on Plant Sciences at Ohio State University - Main Campus

 University of Illinois at Urbana-Champaign did quite well in this year’s ranking of the best places for plant sciences students to get a bachelor’s degree.
 It came in at #6 on the list.
-Located in the small city of Champaign, UIUC is a public college with a very large student population.
+Located in the city of Champaign, UIUC is a public school with a fairly large student population.

-The average tuition and fees for an out-of-state undergraduate student at UIUC are $37,632 a year.
+UIUC undergraduate students pay an average of $37,632 in tuition and fees each year.
 While working on their Bachelor's Degree, plant sciences majors at UIUC accumulate an average of around $14,475 in student debt.

 Read full report on Plant Sciences at University of Illinois at Urbana-Champaign

-Michigan State University did quite well in this year’s ranking of the best places for plant sciences students to get a bachelor’s degree.
-It came in at #7 on the list.
-Michigan State is a fairly large public school located in the city of East Lansing.
+Michigan State University came in at #7 in this year’s edition of the Best Value Plant Sciences Bachelor’s Degree Schools in the Great Lakes Region ranking.
+Michigan State is a very large public school located in the small city of East Lansing.

-The average tuition and fees for an out-of-state undergraduate student at Michigan State are $41,290 a year.
+Michigan State undergraduate students pay an average of $41,290 in tuition and fees each year.
 The average amount in student loans that plant sciences majors at Michigan State take out while working on their Bachelor's Degree is $23,444.

-Michigan State excels when it comes to quality.
-It’s ranked in the top 10% of all schools on our Best Plant Sciences Bachelor’s Degree Schools in the Great Lakes Region list.
+Michigan State also claimed a spot on our Best Plant Sciences Bachelor’s Degree Schools in the Great Lakes Region list.
+It’s in the top 10% of all schools in this category.

 Explore the best plant sciences colleges for a specific state in the Great Lakes region.